171930433/vtk-examples/src/Python.md

 [ProbeCombustor](/Python/VisualizationAlgorithms/ProbeCombustor) | Probing data in a combustor.
 Probes are regular arrays of 50 by 50 points that are then passed through a contouring filter.
 [ProgrammableGlyphFilter](/Python/Visualization/ProgrammableGlyphFilter) | Generate a custom glyph at each point.
 [ProgrammableGlyphs](/Python/Visualization/ProgrammableGlyphs) | Generate programmable glyphs.
-[PseudoVolumeRendering](/Python/VolumeRendering/PseudoVolumeRendering) | Here we use 100 cut planes, each with an opacity of 0.05.
+[PseudoVolumeRendering](/Python/VolumeRendering/PseudoVolumeRendering) | Here we use 20 cut planes, each with an opacity of of 0.25.
 They are then rendered back-to-front to simulate volume rendering.
 [QuadricVisualization](/Python/Visualization/QuadricVisualization) | Visualizing a quadric function.
 [SingleSplat](/Python/VisualizationAlgorithms/SingleSplat) | Elliptical splatting. (a) Single elliptical splat with eccentricity E=10.
 Cone shows orientation of vector.
 [SphereTexture](/Python/Visualization/SphereTexture) | Apply an ImageData texture to an sphere